Bongga!: Telecast History

 Launched in October 24, 1999, "Bongga"'s format was musical variety and remotely taped across different shopping malls in Iloilo and Bacolod.
 The original hosts were Hector Gloria, Lara Alba, Debbie Pelor and Ansab Urpiana, with 93.5 Campus Radio (now Barangay 93.5) DJs Jigo Mambo and Billy d' Kid acting as on-air video jocks (VJs).
 However, after the show's first season, "Bongga" was reformatted to a gay-oriented variety program, with Jigo Mambo and Billy d' Kid joining Hector as main hosts.
 It started dishing out portions like "Palarong Pambakla", "Pok Gi Pok" and "Binibining Bonggay" that generated a lot of controversy among the conservative groups in Western Visayas.
-Despite the criticism, "Bongga" got high ratings and it helped them overcome the more established "Barkadahan sa S na S" of ABS-CBN TV 4 Bacolod.
+Despite the criticism, "Bongga" got high ratings and it helped them overcome the more established "Barkadahan sa S na S" of ABS-CBN TV-4 Bacolod.

 Soon after, "Bongga" began to tape episodes in other places and campuses in the Philippines.
 The show also earned the distinction as the only musical variety show that aired an episode from a prison building, when they held a show at the Iloilo Rehabilitation Center in 2002.
 The show earned a tagline "Kalingawan sg Masa" (Entertainment of the Masses/Aliwan para sa Masa) as viewership slowly increased and soon became the top local variety show in Western Visayas.

 In 2003, the show reformatted back to its original musical variety format while retaining popular segments.
-Original host Jigo Mambo was joined by new main hosts John Arceo (who came from "Bongga"'s defunct rival show "Barkadahan sa S na S" of ABS-CBN Bacolod and also a character actor), new GMA Iloilo discovery Joan Jalandoni, and Gilbert "Onal" Golez (who was born in Iloilo and had a short stint in Manila as a singer), with regular performers from Bacolod and Iloilo joining them weekly.
+Original host Jigo Mambo was joined by new main hosts John Arceo (who came from "Bongga"'s defunct rival show "Barkadahan sa S na S" of ABS-CBN TV-4 Bacolod and also a character actor), new GMA Iloilo discovery Joan Jalandoni, and Gilbert "Onal" Golez (who was born in Iloilo and had a short stint in Manila as a singer), with regular performers from Bacolod and Iloilo joining them weekly.
 Later on the show added former Ilongga beauty queens Apol Arro and Leez Quimpo to complete the main cast.

 In August 2005, the show set a record in Western Visayas as the only local variety show that attracted more than 20,000 live audience when they taped an episode at SM City Iloilo featuring stars from "Darna" and "Encantadia" led by Angel Locsin, Dennis Trillo, Sunshine Dizon, Karylle and Jennylyn Mercado.
 "Bongga" also served as a front-act for Eat Bulaga during the Grand Kapuso Fans Day held at the Iloilo Sports Complex in Iloilo City last September 17, 2005, performing before a record crowd of 60,000 people.
 Among the stars that graced the Kapuso Fans Day Special were the SexBomb Girls, Janice de Belen, Gelli de Belen, Carmina Villarroel, Ogie Alcasid and German Moreno.